apache/cordova-docs/docs/en/edge/cordova/geolocation/geolocation.md

 generally considered sensitive because it can reveal a person's whereabouts and, if stored, the history of his or her travels.
-Therefore, in addition to your app's privacy policy, you should strongly consider providing a just-in-time notice prior to your app accessing geolocation data (if the device operating system doesn't do so already).
+Therefore, in addition to your app's privacy policy, you should strongly consider providing a just-in-time notice before the app accesses geolocation data, if the device operating system doesn't do so already.
 That notice should provide the same information noted above, as well as obtaining the user's permission (e.g., by presenting choices for __OK__ and __No Thanks__).
 For more information, please see the Privacy Guide.